Home » Zoology » Echinodermata: Definition, General Characters, Identifying Characters, Examples

-Echinodermata: Definition, General Characters, Identifying Characters, Examples
+Echinodermata: Definition, Characteristics, Classification, Examples

 Phylum Echinodermata represents the most advanced invertebrate phylum closer to the chordates.
 They vary substantially in size which may range from 1 cm to about 2 m in length.
 In 1734 Jacob Klein has coined the name Echinodermata.